5 Reasons You Should Seal Your Garage Door

 You can find the photo-eye sensors on either side of the garage door opening.
 The two sensors have an invisible connection that alerts them if something is in the door’s path.
 This connection prevents the door from closing on vehicles, toys, pets or people.
 If the sensors lose their connection, the door will not close.

 The first thing you’ll want to do is clear the path.
-Branches, twigs and shrubbery can cause a broken connection between your sensors.
+Branches, twigs and shrubbery can cause a broken connection between your door sensors.
 Also check for any tools, toys or other household items.